 1. BestLife4Pets Calming Spray – Best Overall

-Our first choice is the BestLife4Pets Calming Spray.
+Our first choice is the BestLife4Pets Calming Spray for cats.
 This is a 1-ounce bottle that comes in either a 2- or 3-pack.
 You can use this formula to calm your kitty during car rides, anxiety, or any general stressful situations.
 It can also be used to curb clawing, scratching, and biting on your furniture.

 The BestLife4Pets is an all-natural botanical formula that uses cherry plum, rock rose, clematis, impatients, and star of Bethlehem to ease your puss into a state of zen-like calm.
 You can spray this onto your cat crate, car seats, furniture, or you can rub it on your hands and put it directly on their fur.
 It is completely safe and non-addicting, as well.

-2. Nature’s Miracle P-5780 Just for Cats Calming Spray – Best Value
+2. Nature’s Miracle Just for Cats Calming Spray – Best Value

 Nature’s Miracle is long-lasting and works within 20 minutes.
 The formula is made of herb, flower, and plant extracts such as lemongrass.
 You can spray it on all surfaces such as your cat carrier, couch, and rugs to keep your little one comfortable.